Every little personal finance tip can help make your finances better.

 12. Start a side hustle

 If you want to make extra money, start a “side hustle” (a job on the side of your day-job).
-From driving for Uber to blogging, there are tons of options for side hustles .
+There are tons of options for side hustles .
 Whether it’s because you want to get out of debt, save for a down payment on a house, or just pay your bills, a side hustle can change your finances for the better.
 Don’t feel stuck making the money you do from your current job – there are always ways to make more money.

 - Read 45 Ways To Make Extra Money